PiT: Progressive Diffusion Transformer: Introduction

-Moreover, as shown in Figure~\ref{fig4}, conventional first-order similarity~\cite{tang2015line} tends to bias towards low-level information such as color and texture and fail to capture the intrinsic relationships among latent space tokens.
-To address it, we propose a novel Progressive Coverage Channel Allocation (PCCA) strategy to captures Kth-order attention similarity without additional computational cost.
-Building upon this insights, we extend the DiT framework by integrating the pseudo-shifted window attention, introducing a series of the state-of-the-art diffusion Transformers (Swin DiTs).
-The primary contributions of Swin DiTs are as follows: \begin{itemize} \item We observe that Diffusion Transformers doesn't reliance on global information as traditionally assumed, and propose a static window attention mechanism to mitigate the computational redundancy of traditional global attention. \item We propose the Pseudo Shifted Window Attention (PSWA), introducing a high-frequency bridging branch to supplement global information representation while alleviating the low-frequency inertia issue of DiT. \item We pioneer the application of Kth-order attention similarity in vision generation and propose a novel Progressive Coverage Channel Allocation (PCCA) strategy to effectively captures Kth-order attention similarity without additional computational cost. \item Extensive experiments demonstrate that Swin DiTs surpass state-of-the-art models in both isotropic and U-shape architectures.
-Ablation studies further validate the effectiveness and rationality of our proposed components. \end{itemize}
+In summary, our main contributions are as follows: (1) We observe that Diffusion Transformers DiT does not rely on long-distance attention modeling as traditionally assumed, and propose a \textbf{Static Window Attention} to mitigate the computational redundancy.
+(2) We propose the \textbf{Pseudo Shifted Window Attention (PSWA)}, introducing a high-frequency bridging branch to supplement information connection between windows while alleviating the over-learning of low-frequency information issue.
+(3) We pioneer the concept of Kth-order attention in vision generation and propose a novel \textbf{Progressive Coverage Channel Allocation (PCCA)} strategy to effectively capture \textbf{Kth-order attention} without additional computational cost.
+(4) Extensive experiments demonstrate that PiTs surpass state-of-the-art models in both isotropic and U-shape architectures.
+Ablation studies further validate the effectiveness and rationality of our proposed components.